whoshyam/maxim-cookbooks/go/observability-online-eval/azure/README.md

 ### Manual Tracing

-In `openai/manual.go`, you'll find an example of how to manually create and manage traces in Maxim.
+In `manual.go`, you'll find an example of how to manually create and manage traces in Maxim.
 This approach gives you complete control over the tracing process.

 ```go
 traceId := uuid.New().String()